binoc-software/sonic2dimps/README.md

 #Contributions

 Would you like to help bring Sonic 2 Dimps Edition forward?
-Got an idea that may be super cool?
+Got an idea that is way past cool?
 Then fork and file a pull request and you just might see your code in the game!